- Posted on

 In our last blog post about CCPA, we went into the details of California’s comprehensive privacy law, more formally known as the California Consumer Privacy Act.
-Coming into effect January 1, 2020, the new privacy law pertain to companies that collect data from California residents, regardless of the location of the company – both within the United States and globally.
+Coming into effect on January 1, 2020, the new privacy law pertains to companies that collect data from California residents, regardless of the location of the company – both within the United States and globally.

 Comparisons are often made between CCPA and Europe’s General Data Protection Regulation (GDPR), and being GDPR compliant does give you a strong foot in the door for CCPA compliance.
 Both CCPA and GDPR extend consumers’ rights over the information that you collect about them.
 These two privacy law frameworks also give people the right to request that their personal information be deleted and that people are able to restrict how their data is used.

 Despite the similarities, there are several differences between the two data privacy laws.
 The California Consumer Privacy Act limits the consumer’s request to data collected in the prior twelve months, and GDPR requires that an organization have a business or legal justification for processing an individual’s data.
 In addition, GDPR applies to nearly all companies that do business in the European Union or market to citizens within the territory.
-Meanwhile, CCPA limits organizations that do business in the state of California and meet one of the three requirements for being subject to the law.
+Meanwhile, CCPA limits organizations that do business in the state of California and meets one of the three requirements for being subject to the law.

 One of the major differences is that CCPA has requirements related to the sale of personal information belonging to California residents.
-Businesses who sell consumer data must allow people to opt-out of the sale of their information, and are required to include a “Do Not Sell My Personal Information” link on their website and mobile apps.
+Businesses that sell consumer data must allow people to opt-out of the sale of their information, and are required to include a “Do Not Sell My Personal Information” link on their website and mobile apps.
 This is a strict requirement, and businesses are not allowed to request that the consumer allow the business to sell their personal information for at least 12 months.

 In order for your customer to be confident that their information isn’t being directed towards endpoints that result in the sale of their data, you need control over your organization’s data security.
 With VGS, you get flexible controls to dictate where your customer’s personal information goes, ensuring that your company acts within the boundaries set by the California Consumer Privacy Act.